 Our aim is to open the minds of our pupils to a world enriched with literature.
 We want to share with them an array of texts from the traditional to the contemporary, from poetry to play and to encourage curiosity and a lifelong love of reading, developing the imagination and creativity of our pupils.

 Pupils are given daily lessons where they gain the skills to have a confident and well-mastered voice, both on paper and spoken.
 With a spacious and well-stocked library at the centre of the school and every section having access to their own library, our pupils know that reading is an integral part of their daily life.
+You can view our latest reading lists here.
 An abundance of enriching literature-based activities are run yearly such as writing competitions in school and in the national community, visiting authors, family book club, Shakespeare workshops, book weeks, Ted talks, just to name a few.
 On the journey from Nursery through to Year 8 a high standard of writing, reading, speaking and listening is developed.
 The English department is proud of its contribution to magnificent examination results year on year, including numerous awards from some of the top schools in the United Kingdom.
 But arguably more significantly, expectations are high for all pupils throughout their Prep journey.
 Whether taking ‘a stroll through the deep, dark wood’ or wondering whether ‘maybe there is a beast… maybe it’s only us’, we look forward to inspiring your sons, and daughters in Nursery, to grow a love of English that will journey on with them throughout their lives.

 At DPL we create a supportive and stimulating learning environment to enable pupils to thrive and really enjoy the subject of mathematics.
 Pupils are encouraged to take risks and make mistakes and support each other on their mathematical journeys through the key stages.